andreserrano2000/TwitchBot/README.md

 # TwitchBot
-Base of the Twitcg Bot I built.
+Base of the Twitch Bot I built.

 - André Serrano.